-Jacqueline Dahlstrom is a profesional CrossFit Athlete who has been following The Progrm since June 2016.
+Jacqueline Dahlstrom is a professional CrossFit Athlete who has been following The Progrm since June 2016.

 Where are you living: Mallorca